Registrants who are unable to practice may be granted a Leave of Absence (LOA) from Practice Status.

 Duration of leave is dependent upon the type of LOA requested and circumstance of the Registrant.
 If the leave goes beyond the dates approved, (if return to practice was originally anticipated before the Registrant’s annual renewal date), the Registrant must complete the application for LOA before or on the date of their annual renewal.
 Failure to do so will result in the assessment of registration penalty.

 Maintenance of Continuing Education

 All Continuing Education requirements must be maintained during approved LOA period.
 Application for CEU extension must be made at least 15 days prior to the deadline for CEU submission.
-Length of extension and fees assessed will be determined by the Registrar, dependent on the type of leave and professional circumstances.
+Length of extension and fees assessed will be determined by the College, dependent on the type of leave and professional circumstances.

 The Leave of Absence Application Fee (non-refundable) is listed on the CVRP Fee Schedule.
 Special circumstances for exemption of this fee may be provided upon written request.